What to Consider When Redesigning Your Company Website

 Your specialised expertise should be at the heart of everything you do online.
 This is what ultimately sets you apart in the marketplace.
 Make sure your content, language and imagery resonate with your target audience, reinforcing your firm’s credibility, illustrating your knowledge and service offerings and ultimately clarifying for your visitors exactly how you can help them.

-Most notable of the non-negotiables, and one that is more than likely not implemented if your site is more that two years old, is mobile responsivity.
-More and more people are accessing B2B website through mobile, and having a website that only works well for desktop is simply not okay.
-The answer to mobile friendly websites lies in responsive website design.
+The most notable of the non-negotiables, and one that is more than likely not implemented if your site is more than two years old, is mobile responsivity.
+More and more people are accessing B2B websites through mobile, and having a website that only works well for desktop is simply not okay.
+The answer to mobile-friendly websites lies in responsive website design.
 This technique uses CSS to create websites that fluidly adapt to screen sizes.
 It’s easy to test whether a site is responsive – grab the side of your browser window and squeeze the window as narrow as it will go.
 If the site is responsive the menu will dynamically change (but not look jumbled), and the content elements will neatly fall underneath one another to display differently but in an entirely legible and logical manner.